Download Careers360 App

 Know More

 • In other humans who can not acclimatize, there may be acute mountain sickness when they are above 5000 meters from sea level.
 They may feel motion sickness.
-But in normal conditions, there may be very normal conditions seen in the body that can be overcome if the body is given enough time to acclimatize.
+But in normal conditions, there may be normal conditions that can be overcome if the body is given enough time to acclimatize.

-• Understanding the principles of high altitude acclimatization is crucial for mountaineers and travelers to ensure a safe and enjoyable experience in high-altitude environments.
+• Understanding the principles of high-altitude acclimatization is crucial for mountaineers and travellers to ensure a safe and enjoyable experience in high-altitude environments.

-• The main reason that is present behind all these incidents is less air pressure that is available at high altitudes as well as the lower oxygen levels.
-In one of the thousand cases, it causes major disorders inside the body.
-This disorder is termed as High Altitude Cerebral Edema, where fluid gets deposited in the brain and it now becomes a life-threatening condition and needs a current medical procedure.
+• The main reason behind all these incidents is less air pressure at high altitudes as well as the lower oxygen levels.
+In one of a thousand cases, it causes major disorders inside the body.
+This disorder is termed High Altitude Cerebral Edema, where fluid gets deposited in the brain and becomes a life-threatening condition.
+It required immediate medical attention.

-• Athletes often focus on high altitude acclimatization to enhance their performance, as training at elevated elevations can lead to improved endurance and stamina.
+• Athletes often focus on high-altitude acclimatization to enhance their performance, as training at elevated elevations helps to improve endurance and stamina.

 • In acclimatization physiology, the body also adjusts its cardiovascular system to improve blood flow and oxygen delivery to tissues during environmental stress.

 Deep-sea divers also possess a case who undergo the acclimatization process when they get above from a certain depth.
-In this kind of acclimatization process, another process which takes place behind them is termed as decompression.
-This is the case in which, the dissolved inert gasses are usually spread out from the diver’s body by stopping them at several stops during the dive to the water surface.
+In this kind, another process takes place which is termed decompression.
+The dissolved inert gasses are usually spread out from the diver’s body by stopping them at several stops during the dive to the water surface.

-If drivers continue to descend in that case, it leads to an increase in hydrostatic pressure and also increase in ambient pressure.
-So, due to this only reason, the breathing gas which is usually present with the dive is supplied in the case of ambient pressure.
-In this case, the gasses start to dissolve in the diver’s .
-When the pressure is removed , the dissolved gasses now begin to form bubbles inside the body, which can cause unbearable pain.
-In some of the cases, it can also cause coma or even death.
+If drivers continue to descend in that case, it leads to an increase in hydrostatic pressure and also an increase in ambient pressure.
+Due to this, the breathing gas which is usually present with the dive is supplied in the case of ambient pressure.
+When the pressure is removed, the dissolved gasses now begin to form bubbles inside the body, causing a lot of pain.
+It can also cause coma or even death.

 Aspect